JoelKessler/PyGEDAI/README.md

 - `epoch_size_in_cycles`, `lowcut_frequency`, `wavelet_levels`, `matlab_levels`: Wavelet configuration forwarded to `gedai()`, controlling frequency resolution and band selection.
 - `device`, `dtype`: Target torch device/dtype for buffering and computation.
 - `TolX`, `maxiter`: Convergence tolerance and iteration cap for SENSAI's golden-section search during threshold discovery.
+- `max_concurrent_chunks`: Upper bound on how many chunks are cleaned in parallel when supplying a callback (defaults to 1 for synchronous behaviour).

 ```python
 import torch